akkeris/region-api/README.md

 ```

 ### Ingress Formats
 Only istio is supported for ingresses currently.
-All of hte Ingress Setting site/app environment variables should follow this format:
+All of the Ingress Setting site/app environment variables should follow this format:

 ```
 istio://host-of-ingress/namespace/ingress-gateway-name